S3ki/Rocket-Feedback/README.md

 ### Vision:

 ###### This project is to produce an application where students can fill out a survey/feedback form.
 The project is made for university students to communicate their feedback and concerns to teachers.
-After each lesson the students will fill out a form about the lesson and send it to their course teacher
+After each lesson the students will fill out a form about the lesson and send it to their course teacher.

 ### Problem statement: